-When you submit your application, it will be assigned to a case officer.
+When you submit your application for the Agri-Environment Climate Scheme, it will be assigned to a case officer.
 They will manage the application process from the formal submission to the point at which it has been assessed and presented to the relevant individual or group who will determine whether it should be approved, either in whole or in part.

-Please refer to the 'Your application will then be assessed step' of the application process below.
+Please refer to the Your application will then be assessed step of the application process below.